The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 ActiveCampaign is not the kind of tool you pick up just to send a weekly newsletter.

-It’s built for people who need advanced automation, tight integration with sales, and the flexibility to run multi-step campaigns.
+Itโs built for individuals who require advanced automation, seamless integration with sales, and the flexibility to execute multi-step campaigns.
 That power comes at a cost: the tool is often praised for its flexibility but criticized for its complexity and pricing.

-Overall, It feels less like a “newsletter tool” and more like a full marketing system.
+Overall, It feels less like a โnewsletter toolโ and more like a complete marketing system.

 ActiveCampaign Good Things: